 - Do your headings follow a logical structure and substructure?
 Or did you put everything at one heading level even though something may be a sub section of something else?

 - Do your form fields like edits and buttons have labels?
 In other words, does NVDA speak something like “User name: edit” automatically, or does it just say “edit”?
-If the latter, your labels aren’t properly associated with the field they’re labelling.
+If the latter, your labels aren’t properly associated with the field they’re labeling.
 This is an error in your markup which is easily corrected.

 - Do your important images have proper alternative text?
 All images that are part of links, and all images that communicate something important must have alternative text.
 Otherwise, screen readers cannot pick up the meaning of the image.
 They will try to guess part of the src attribute as the image name, but this is at most cryptic if not completely useless.
+To mark an image as decorative, put an alt attribute on it with an empty string

 - Are things such as navigational links grouped together inside a list of some sort?
 Putting them in a list helps to add structural information to your pages.

 - If using WAI-ARIA, are you using landmark roles for navigation, search, main, footer etc.?
 This will aid in identifying specific parts of your page and thus help in navigation/understanding of the layout.
+Note that you can also use the HTML5 equivalent elements like nav, header, footer, main, aside, etc.

 - Also if using WAI-ARIA, are your form fields that are required using the aria-required attribute?
 Screen readers such as NVDA can use this to give an unambiguous indication that this field is required to be filled in.